mozilla-releng/relengdocs/procedures/release-duty/desktop/staging-release.rst

 **Override workertype**

-One could even extend the aforementioned behavior by also overriding the worker type to use.
+One can extend the aforementioned behavior by overriding the worker type to use.
 This is particularly useful for staging releases against the DEV scriptworker environment.
-Most of the workerType configs we have in-tree are configured as: \* level-3 for production \* level-1 for fake-production \* level-1-dev for dev
+Most of the workerType configs we have in-tree are configured as ``level-{1,3}`` for fake/production and ``level-1-dev`` for dev.

 But the latter is not present in-tree by default so it needs to be amended.
 More information on this can be found in the `scriptworker-scripts documentation`_.
-One can either manually change tha kind of the task to that specific worker-type, or can simply pass an argument to aforementioned command to make the replacement, e.g. ``mach try scriptworker TASK-TYPE --release-type beta --worker-override <alias>=<suffix>``, where ``TASK-TYPE`` is chosen from one of the
+One can either manually change the intree kind's config to that specific worker-type, or can simply pass an argument to aforementioned command to make the replacement, e.g. ``mach try scriptworker TASK-TYPE --release-type beta --worker-override <alias>=<suffix>``, where ``TASK-TYPE`` is chosen from one of the
-``mach try scriptworker list`` returns and ``alias`` comes from the taskcluster ci config `file`_)
+``mach try scriptworker list`` returns and ``alias`` comes from the taskcluster ci config `file`_).
 For example, running the beetmover jobs against the most recent beta release, but on the DEV worker-type:

 ::